kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

-This tutorial shows how to use [DINOv2](https://dinov2.metademolab.com/) self-supervised vision transformer model to generate pre-annotations on a defect detection use case.
+This tutorial shows how to use the [DINOv2](https://dinov2.metademolab.com/) self-supervised vision transformer model to generate pre-annotations on a defect detection use case.

-Nowadays, foundations models (FMs) are capable of performing many tasks like NLP tasks for LLMs, but also computer vision tasks including classification and object detection.
+Modern foundation models (FMs) are capable of performing many diverse tasks; large language models can quickly and accurately process natural language while models focused on image processing are very good at computer vision tasks, such as object detection or classification.

-By fine-tuning a FM on a very limited set of examples, we can generate high-quality pre-annotations for a given task.
+By retraining an FM on a very limited set of examples, it is possible to even further improve its performance on a specific task, such as image classification.
+This process is called fine-tuning.

 Throughout this tutorial, we will: